MBurleson33/tammy/automation/automation.md

 On GitHub: this repo → **Settings** → General → check **Template repository**.
 Required for the "generate from template" API call to work.

+Also make sure `api/admin-orders.js` is committed to this repo before running the script on any new client — it's what lets `admin.html` manage orders securely (see the RLS note under step 6).
+Since the script just duplicates whatever's in the template repo, any new client automatically gets this file too, as long as it's here first.

 ### 2. Get a GitHub personal access token
+Use a **classic** token, not fine-grained — fine-grained tokens can't create new repositories under a personal (non-organization) account at all, since the "Administration" permission that grants repo creation only exists when the token's resource owner is an organization.
+(Ask me if you want the longer explanation — it's a real GitHub limitation, not a config mistake.)

-GitHub → Settings (your profile, not the repo) → Developer settings → Personal access tokens → Fine-grained tokens → Generate new token.
+GitHub → your profile icon → Settings → Developer settings → Personal
-Grant it **Contents: Read and write** and **Administration: Read and write** access, scoped to your account (or the org that owns the template repo).
+access tokens → **Tokens (classic)** → Generate new token (classic).
+Name it, set an expiration, and check the top-level **`repo`** scope (this auto-selects everything under it).
+That's the only scope needed.

 ### 3. Get a Supabase access token + find your org slug
 Supabase dashboard → Account (bottom left) → Access Tokens → Generate new token.